espressif/esp-aws-expresslink-eval/README.md

 # 9. Troubleshooting

-1. If you are not able to establish connection over the UART using microUSB port on the Espressif AWS IoT ExpressLink board in step 5a, you will need to download the drivers for it and check the additional information for your operating system in the [Establish Serial Connection](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/get-started/establish-serial-connection.html) guide.
+1. If you are not able to establish connection over the UART using microUSB port on the ExpressLink board in step 5a, you will need to download the drivers for it and check the additional information for your operating system in the [Establish Serial Connection](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/get-started/establish-serial-connection.html) guide.

 2. For common AT command issues, please refer to AWS IoT ExpressLink FAQ page.